 Whether it came from a yard sale, a retailer, or from a less-than-trustworthy online seller, maybe you are unsure of the authenticity of your newly-purchased games.
 In this case, it’s best to know the signs to look for when checking if your game is official or not.
+Of course, the most convenient way to check is using our Playback app that displays the status of your game cartridge.
+But there are other methods as well that complement our own checks.
 In this article, we’ll be looking at different aspects of bootleg cartridges and how they compare with official ones.

 Let’s start with the cartridge case.